 Ok, enough with the egg analogy!
 How about being part of a community where you can access the information you need to manage this time in your life, maybe do a little self development work, at your own pace, and connect with other women who feel the same way as you?
 Where you can get a little inspiration from women who have come through it, who are out the other side and know you're going to be ok!

-That is what The Midlife Movement Membership is all about.
+That is what The Midlife Movement Community is all about.
 It only costs as much as a lunch out each month.
-And when the doors open on 1st April, for one week you can buy a full year's membership for an amazing price, with some wonderful bonuses attached.

 You don't have to travel this path alone.
 There's a whole world of opportunity out there just waiting for you.
 Join us!